Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models

 To ensure that our framework remains robust to the choice of the fine-tuning dataset, we substituted RedditBias with StereoSet and compared their performance on bias mitigation.
 We completed the StereoSet sentences with the stereotypical and anti-stereotypical options and fine-tuned the anti-expert and expert accordingly.
+Table \ref{redditVSstereo} displays results for the two datasets on gender bias with GPT-2 Small as the target model; race and religion contain similar patterns and are omitted for space.
 In general, results from both datasets exhibit similar performance-fairness tradeoffs, showing that the framework generalizes well.
 Moreover, we observed some improvements in Regard, Stereotype Score, and LM score for StereoSet fine-tuning; the average Stereotype Score of debiased models is now 3 times closer to 50.
 Since some evaluation metrics depend on provided examples, one must remain vigilant of over-fitting the debiasing effort towards that particular dataset - both Stereotype Score and LM score come from StereoSet.
-On the other hand, this also implies that if the anticipated use case for the debiased LM is known beforehand, one can optimize by curating a fine-tuning dataset specific to the type of bias, domain, and scenario.
+On the other hand, this also implies that if the anticipated context for the debiased LM is known beforehand, one can improve results further by curating a fine-tuning dataset specific to the type of bias, domain, and scenario.